Aidakazemi/CHDWilson/README.md

 predictCHD (age = 55, gender = 1, TChol = 250, LDL = 120, HDL = 39, SBP = 146, DBP = 88, diabetes = 0 , smoker =1)
 ```

-The ***predictCHD()*** function returns the probability of developing Coronary Heart Disease (CHD) risk using Total cholesterol and LDL Cholesterol risk factors over 10 years.
+The ***predictCHD()*** function returns the probability of developing Coronary Heart Disease (CHD) risk using Total Cholesterol and LDL Cholesterol risk factors over 10 years.
+LDL Cholesterol is the major atherogenic lipoprotein and that measurement of LDL Cholesterol levels in the clinical setting provides an advantage base on clinical trial results.

 ## Cloud-based API Access
 The [PRISM platform](http://prism.resp.core.ubc.ca) allows users to access CFMortality through the cloud.
 A MACRO-enabled Excel-file can be used to interact with the model and see the results.
 To download the PRISM Excel template file for CFMortality please refer to the [PRISM model repository](http://resp.core.ubc.ca/ipress/prism).